 At CIS, the Secondary programme aims to empower students to develop the knowledge, skills, attitudes and personal qualities they need to participate effectively in life in the 21st century.

-Years 7 through 11 are focused on encouraging students to be open-minded, independent learners who are active and contributing members of the community.
-Through a balanced curriculum, an extensive student affairs programme, a variety of co-curricular activities (CCAs), and a focus on service, students are provided with a holistic learning environment that encourages life-long learning.
+Years 7 through 9 are foundational years focused on encouraging students to be active, open-minded, independent learners.
+Through a balanced curriculum, an extensive student affairs programme and a variety of co-curricular activities (CCAs), students are provided with a holistic learning environment that encourages life-long learning.

 Years 12 and 13 maintain the whole-person approach, offering an academically challenging and engaging programme with a focus on helping students develop their intellectual curiosity, confidence, independence, and leadership capacity.

 Students at every year-level take both English and Chinese throughout their time at CIS.

 - English and Chinese are for the most part independent subject courses, although in Years 7-9, specific units within Individuals and Societies are offered as a dual-language course.

 - Among other learning aims, students also have the chance to experience Mandarin as an everyday language through the China Experience Programme (see below).

 - In Year 10, the Hangzhou CIS programme offers students an unprecedented opportunity to use their language skills in daily life and through carefully planned beyond the classroom learning activities over the course of a full academic year.

 - Beginning level Chinese classes are offered at several year levels, and students without prior knowledge of Chinese may apply.
 Traditional full-form characters are generally used, with simplified characters used 1) for foundation classes, 2) for students who have previously used only simplified characters, and 3) for specific materials generated in simplified characters.